-This ideal ends up being one of the core reasons why people join the company.
+This calling ends up being one of the core reasons why people join the company.
 For example, Anitha Kannan, founding member and our Head of Machine Learning Research, came over to Curai from Facebook AI Research (FAIR) because of Curai's mission and the chance to build a world-changing product from the ground up.
 In her words:

 "It is a deeply humbling opportunity to touch others' lives at the right time and in ways that matter to them.
 At Curai, I know that I am focused towards that North Star of equitable healthcare access to all, by joining forces with world-class Curaians who truly care and have the diverse expertise required to realize this goal."